Educational Requirements for Medical Examiners

 In order to become a medical examiner, individuals need to earn a medical degree such as a Doctor of Medicine (M.D.) or Doctor of Osteopathy (D.O.) degree.
 Before applying to medical school, students must first earn an undergraduate degree and complete pre-med prerequisites in chemistry, biology, organic chemistry, physics and mathematics.

-Since medical examiners often run forensics exams on corpses, taking forensic pathology elective courses as an undergraduate could prove useful, especially since not all medical school programs offer extensive coursework in this field.
+Since medical examiners often run forensic exams on corpses, taking forensic pathology elective courses as an undergraduate could prove useful, especially since not all medical school programs offer extensive coursework in this field.

 Most medical school programs are set up so that students spend the first two years in classroom lectures and the remaining two years in clinical rotations working with patients.
 Coursework in these programs include human health and disease, anatomy, immunology, pathology, medical technologies and healthcare law.
 During clinical rotations, medical students spend time training in different departments, such as pediatrics, surgery, neurology and ambulatory medicine.